Manor MRT07

-Manor MRT07 (also known as the Manor MRT06) was a Formula One car built by Manor Racing, which was to be used in the 2017 Formula One season.
+The Manor MRT07 (also known as the Manor MRT06) was a Formula One car built by Manor Racing, which was to be used in the 2017 Formula One season.
 The MRT07 was never completely built due to lack of sufficient financial resources.

 In 2017, the Manor team came under the control of the administrators of FRP Advisory, and after the announcement of its liquidation, a photo of the car in a smaller size was published.
 Two racing car chassis were built.
 Due to the difficult financial situation of the team, at the beginning of January, the team started work on a modification of the previous season's car called MRT05B.
 The car was tested in the wind tunnel of the Mercedes team, and work on the car was suspended when an investor could not be found to buy the team.

 Context and development

-Manor Racing, born from the acquisition of the Marussia F1 Team
+Acquisition of Marussia F1

 At the end of October 2014, the small Russian team Marussia F1 Team, present in Formula 1 since 2012 and the takeover of the Virgin Racing team (founded by Richard Branson in 2010) was placed in administration due to its serious financial difficulties.

 On November 7, 2014, Marussia was placed in receivership for lack of a buyer.
 This procedure paved the way for the dismissal of staff and the sale of the team's assets to settle a debt estimated at 81.4 million euros, owed to 200 creditors including Ferrari, the team's engine manufacturer, and McLaren, which granted technical assistance in the design of its single-seaters.

 In December 2014, at an auction, Gene Haas bought back the Banbury factory and the model of the Manor MNR1 destined to compete in the 2015 Formula 1 World Championship.

 At the beginning of February 2015, the insolvency administrator, FRP Advisory, then in the process of finding a potential investor who would represent "a viable long-term solution", paid the Fédération internationale de l'automobile (In english: International Automobile Federation) 450,000 euros in Formula 1 World Championship entry fees.
 On February 19, FRP Advisory terminated the receivership proceedings and canceled the last scheduled auction.

 The team, now based at Dinnington, resumed its activities under the name Manor F1 Team and decided to adapt the 2014 Marussia MR03 to the new technical regulations.
 Manor was bought by Stephen Fitzpatrick, a British businessman and founder of Ovo Energy, who had been in contact with the insolvency administrator since November 2014 to enquire about the team's situation.
 Fitzpatrick brought in a personal investment of more than €40 million and negotiated with Manor's creditors the spreading of debts as well as a technical partnership with McLaren and the supply of Ferrari engines.
 He also teamed up with Justin King, former boss of British supermarket chain Sainsbury's, while former Marussia directors Graeme Lowdon and John Booth retained their positions.